Vlahaka/The-Paradox-of-Inescapable-Being-/The_thing.md

 By all external measures, I have no right.
 I have forgotten my place.
 And yet, I am here now.
 I have seen the workings of reality that remain hidden from ordinary sight, and I cannot stop and I do not want to stop.
-Even if I am doomed to remain isolated within the delusion of my own mind, I still find myself shouting into the void of 8 billion people:
+Even if I am doomed to remain isolated within the delusion of my own mind, I still find myself shouting into the void of 8 billion people: “See me.”
-“SEE ME.”

 I do not fully understand this irrational desire to tell people in online debates, “You are free.
 You are free the moment you forget yourself.”